Composer / Pianist Josef Alexander

 Bruce Duffie: You

 mentioned that you don’t enjoy having things broadcast on your birthday?

 Not really, no!
 I find that there’s too much chat connected with that

 in respect of the fact that nobody’s concerned about anything until somebody

 has a birthday.
 Then suddenly they wake up!

 BD: Let me assure

 you that we just simply use birthdays as a convenient scheduling device.

 It’s not a case where we wouldn’t schedule your music otherwise, and we

 certainly will schedule your music at other points.

-JA: I’m very
+JA: I’m very honored

 and flattered to hear that!
 You understand, or you can sympathize

 with the way I feel about these things.

 There have been a number other composers whom I’ve talked to over the years

 that have said they really don’t care for birthday celebrations because

 That sounds very familiar, and it’s particularly true of American composers.

 The thing is that they make ceremonies of that and pull out all the stops,

 and they don’t mean anything, really, from my point of view.

 BD: Let me assure

 you that I do what I can for contemporary composers, and especially American

 I trust you will find the material I’ll send interesting and exciting.

 BD: The one piece

 which I have heard was very short, but it held my attention.

 JA: Thank you very